Skip to content

 EOR provides benefits through payroll management by making sure that there is a proper payroll system.
 With a proper payroll system, an EOR provides important worker benefits such as health insurance coverage, retirement plan contributions, and paid time off.

-Through payroll management, employees receive worker benefits in a timely and accurate manner which increases workforce satisfaction and productivity.
+EOR payrolling - the process of running payroll on behalf of your workers as their legal employer - means employees receive benefits in a timely and accurate manner, which increases workforce satisfaction and productivity.

 How can an EOR prevent worker misclassification?